 The fee for the use of Long Hall is $500.
-The rental fee is for a four hour span and includes a $150.00 custodial fee.
+The rental fee is for a four-hour span and includes a $150.00 custodial fee.
 To book Long Hall, a $200.00 non-refundable deposit is required.
 The remaining balance of $300.00 must be paid 30 days prior to the event.
 The fee also covers the cost of custodial take down of tables and chairs, emptying of trash, and the monitoring of the building during the reception.
-Custodian is not responsible for the taking down of decorations or the cleaning off of tables.
+Custodian is not responsible for taking down decorations or cleaning off tables.

 Miscellaneous Items of Importance:

-· ALCOHOL/SMOKING GUIDELINES.
+- ALCOHOL/SMOKING GUIDELINES.
 This is a TOBACCO (vaping-free) AND ALCOHOL free site in the Church building and the grounds.
 This includes the restrooms as well as the parking lot area.
-Those renting the Hall shall be responsible for seeing that ALL guests are advised of this regulation.
+Those renting Long Hall shall be responsible for seeing that ALL guests are advised of this regulation.